aws-samples/dr-with-eks-efs/README.md

 Lastly, let' s check the access to the web page in the DR region.

-Make sure you are in the DR cluster kubectl context by using `kubectl config use-context ...` or `kubectx`.
+Make sure you are in the DR cluster kubectl context by using `kubectl config use-context <context-name>` or `kubectx <context-name>`.
 Grab the DNS name of the AWS ELB which exposes the application.

 ```bash
 export APPURL=$(kubectl get svc efs-app-service -o jsonpath="{.status.loadBalancer.ingress[*].hostname}")